What is the Global Psoriasis Coalition?

 This needs to change.

-Psoriasis should be included in global and national NCD strategies not just because it affects over 125 million people worldwide.
+Psoriasis should be included in global and national NCD strategies not just because it affects millions of people worldwide.
 It should be included because having psoriasis strongly increases someone’s risk of developing other NCDs like diabetes and heart disease.
 This in turn negatively affects their life quality and increases costs for health systems.

 This means that when we work to prevent and control NCDs, we should consider all NCDs – including psoriasis.